rednafi/brisk-bash/README.md

 ## A Few Basic Commands

 List of most frequently used commands.
-All of these commands can be run directly from a bash command line:
+All of these commands can be run directly from a bash command prompt:

 - `ls`
 - `cat`